ullmannsven/A-Trust-Region-framework-for-optimization-using-Hermite-kernel-surrogate-models/README.md

 ## What the method does

 For a parameter-to-output map `J : μ ↦ J(μ)` whose evaluation involves solving a PDE, classical optimizers (BFGS, trust-constr, ROL) call the FOM and its adjoint many times.
 HKTR replaces these calls with a *Hermite kernel surrogate* that interpolates **both function values and gradients** of `J` at a small set of training parameters, and embeds the surrogate in a trust-region loop with a rigorous a-posteriori error estimator based on the kernel power function and the RKHS norm.
 The surrogate is updated on the fly: new FOM evaluations are added when needed, and points are removed when the Gram matrix becomes ill-conditioned or when they fall outside the current trust region.

-Compared with standard gradient-based optimizers, the trust-region acceptance test uses surrogate-only quantities, so most outer iterations cost no FOM solves at all.
-The numerical examples in the paper (and in this repo) show that this leads to substantial reductions in the number of FOM evaluations needed to reach a given optimization tolerance.
+The numerical examples in the paper (and in this repo) show that this leads to reductions in the number of FOM evaluations needed to reach a given optimization tolerance.

 ## Repository layout